ballaswag/k1-discovery/README.md

 Note the Flags field and see GCC doc for detail of each of these flags (https://gcc.gnu.org/onlinedocs/gcc/MIPS-Options.html).

 For self compiled dynamically linked executable to work with existing libs in /lib /usr/lib in the K1.
 Buildroot needs to use the same version of glibc as the ones used on the desire K1 firmware.
-For 1.2.9.22, the glbic version is 2.26.
-Newer firmware verion uses different version of glibc.
+For 1.2.9.22, the glibc version is 2.26.
+Newer firmware version uses different version of glibc.

 ### Using the toolchain
 Will only cover Buildroot and uboot

-Extract archive `07_kernel4.4.94_x2000-sdk_v8.0-20220125`
+Extract archive `07_kernel4.4.94_x2000-sdk_v8.0-20220125`\
-Extract archive `01_Buildroot_dl -> dl`, move `d1` directory into `buildroot`
+Extract archive `01_Buildroot_dl -> dl`, move `dl` directory into `buildroot`

 ```
 source build/envsetup.sh